Knowledge base

 - It is activated in the SMTP settings of your application.

-- Check "use the same settings as the incoming server" or, depending on the software/email client, enter a username (= full email address) and its password.
+- Check "use the same parameters as the incoming server" or, depending on the software/email clients, enter a username (= complete & entire email address) and its password.

 In case of a problem